 Success on Kilimanjaro

-We have been guiding Kilimanjaro for over 20 years with a summit success rate of more than 90% while touting one of the highest success and safety records in the industry.
+We have been guiding Kilimanjaro for over 20 years with a true summit success rate of more than 90% while touting one of the highest success and safety records in the industry.

 We were just named one of the Top 40 Adventure Tour Outfitters in the world by Travel + Leisure magazine, which highlighted our Kilimanjaro Trip.
 We are proud to be the only climbing company chosen!